 The Procurement Policy Framework applies to the procurement of goods and services of any kind, including construction.

 The mandatory requirements set out in the Framework describe the law and policy current as of 29 November 2019.
 These include the requirements of PBD-2019-05 Enforceable Procurement Provisions.

 Part 11 of the Public Works and Procurement Act 1912 and the Procurement Board’s policies and directions apply to all government agencies, excluding state-owned corporations, local councils and the Parliament of NSW, as defined in s.162 of the Act.
-The Act and the Procurement Board’s policies also apply to agencies that undertake procurement to fulfil statutory functions or have other statutory powers to undertake procurement.
+The Act and the Procurement Board’s policies also apply to agencies that undertake procurement to fulfill statutory functions or have other statutory powers to undertake procurement.

 Agencies are required to test, on a regular basis, compliance with the Procurement Policy Framework.